Active Retrieval Augmented Generation: Experimental Setup

-\paragraph{Dataset} The goal of open-domain summarization is to generate a comprehensive summary about a specific topic by gathering information from the open web \cite{openmds-giorgi-2022}, e.g., ``Generate a summary about Echo School (Oregon) including the following aspects: academics, history''.
-We use WikiAsp \cite{wikiasp-hayashi-2021} as our testbed which aims to generate aspect-based summaries about entities from 20 domains in Wikipedia.
+\paragraph{Open-domain summarization} The goal of open-domain summarization is to generate a comprehensive summary about a topic by gathering information from open web \cite{openmds-giorgi-2022}.
+We use WikiAsp \cite{wikiasp-hayashi-2021} which aims to generate aspect-based summaries about entities from 20 domains in Wikipedia, e.g., ``Generate a summary about Echo School (Oregon) including the following aspects: academics, history.''
+Experimental setting details are included in \autoref{ap:setting}.

-\paragraph{Setting} The original WikiAsp dataset is designed for multi-document summarization and provides a list of references to systems.
-We converted it into the open-domain setting by removing the associated references and instead gathering information from the open web.
-For the above case, the output we aim to generate is ``\# Academics.
-In 2008, 91\% of the school's seniors received their high school diploma... \# History.
-The class of 2008 was the 100th class in the school's history.'' where \# is used to indicate aspects.
-We manually annotate 4 exemplars (Prompt~\autoref{prompt:wikiasp_cot}), and use the Bing search engine to retrieve 5 documents from the open web.\footnote{To avoid leaking, we exclude several Wikipedia-related domains listed in \autoref{tab:wiki_domains} from Bing's search results.}